-In the automotive market, our antennas are deployed in a wide range of vehicles to support a variety of wireless connectivity solutions in the fleet and aftermarket segment, supporting a variety of technologies that include Wi-Fi, 3G, LTE, Satellite and LPWAN.
+In the automotive market, our products are deployed in a wide range of vehicles to support a variety of wireless connectivity solutions in the fleet and aftermarket segment, supporting a variety of technologies that include Wi-Fi, 3G, LTE, 5G, Satellite and LPWAN.
 The fleet and aftermarket segment of the automotive market consists of applications whereby rugged vehicular wireless routers are paired with external antenna systems to provide connectivity to fixed and mobile assets.
 Within this unique market segment, there has been a rise in the number of antennas per vehicle.
-Currently, the majority of our revenues are derived from fleet and aftermarket sales and going forward, our strategy is to augment our current sales in the automotive aftermarket with design wins and sales into the automotive, first responder, and commercial OEMs.
+Currently, the majority of our revenues are derived from fleet and aftermarket sales and going forward, our strategy is to augment our current sales in the automotive aftermarket with design wins and sales, including follow-on products in the AirgainConnect family that are designed to address broader market segments in Automotive aftermarket both domestically and internationally.